ACCT-200 Financial Accounting

 Continuation of ACCT-305, emphasizing taxation of corporations and partnerships, estate and gift taxation, and tax practice and procedure.
 Includes tax research project.
 Prerequisite: ACCT-305 or instructor's permission.

 Theory and practice of accounting for business combinations.
 Topics include cost, equity and consolidation methods, and the consolidation of parent-subsidiary operations, including minority interests.
-Prerequisites: ACCT-302 or ACCT-301 plus permission of department head.
+Prerequisites: ACCT-302 or ACCT-301 and permission of the instructor.

 An introduction to the theoretical and conceptual foundations of auditing.
 Topics include risk analysis, sampling and testing, internal control structures, evidence, financial statement audits, systems audits, and reporting.
 The course also covers practice, duties, ethics and responsibilities of certified public accountants.
-Prerequisites: ACCT:309 and either ACCT-302 or ACCT-301 plus permission of department head.
+Prerequisites: ACCT-309 and ACCT-302 or ACCT-309 and ACCT-301 with the permission of the instructor.

 ACCT-430 Managerial Accounting Policy